mrpjevans/playback/README.md

-# playbackOS
+# playback
 Turn a Raspberry Pi OS into a interruption-free remote-controlled video playback system

 ## What is it?
 A project borne out of frustration.
 Trying to find a reliable way of playing back video without some daft notification system getting in the way at some point (I'm looking at you Oracle).
-PlaybackOS is a kiosk-like solution to playing back videos and playlists without any sign of a user interface.
+Playback is a kiosk-like solution to playing back videos and playlists without any sign of a user interface.
 Playback is through VLC, optimised for Raspberry Pi 5's H.265 hardware decoding.